Carlintyj/LeetCode/README.md

-# LeetCode
+# Leetcode
-LeetCode exercise that I attempted
+Leetcode exercises that I have attempted.